Layr-Labs/eigensdk-rs/crates/services/bls_aggregation/README.md

 # Bls Aggregation Service

 The BLS Aggregation Service provides functionality to aggregate BLS signatures from multiple operators into a single aggregated signature.
-This service is fundamental for AVS systems in EigenLayer, as it enables efficient verification of consensus among multiple operators.

 ## Key Features